beemfx/ScrollGIN/README.md

 	or not, so now windowed mode is clipped.

 September 05, 2002
-	I implimented a Direct3D8 engine as well as the DirectDraw7 engine.
+	I implemented a Direct3D8 engine as well as the DirectDraw7 engine.
 The Direct3D engine seems to have some downsides, so the DD7 version is prefered.
 To select which engine to compite it is necessary to universally define either USED3D